 I began to realize that the Bible is loaded with literary devices like metaphors (analogies), similes (comparisons), many deep and rich symbols, imagery, Greek and Hebrew language usage, and extensive cross-references that help the reader/audience connect what went on in the Old Testament with what was going on in the New Testament.

-Additionally, the Bible makes use of topology as a symbolic device where a person, event or thing prefigures a corresponding but greater reality.
+Additionally, the Bible makes use of typology as a symbolic device where a person, event or thing prefigures a corresponding but greater reality.
 For example, Nehemiah is a type or symbol of the Holy Spirit that eventually gives way to the real Holy Spirit at Pentecost.
 Here’s another example – the writer of Hebrews refers to the greatness of the heavenly sanctuary of which the Jewish holy temple was merely a type or a shadow.
 It is replaced by something far greater – Jesus.
 Likewise, the Old Testament blood sacrifices of goats, lambs and calves were but a foreshadowing of the eternal redemptive blood sacrifice of Christ in the New Testament.
 Here’s another – the New Covenant is far greater than the Old Covenant – “a better covenant” (Hebrews 7:22) – rendering the old “obsolete” (Hebrews 8:13).
 The greater reality or counterpart is referred to as the antitype.

 After many years of reading and rereading and studying the Bible, I realize that there is still so much to learn and absorb.
 Christianity is literally a life-long learning project.
 As for my opening statement about believing the Bible, today I would actually adjust that statement and say that: